zero-based/FitnessApp/README.md

 - Wrap lines of the body at **72 characters**.
 - **Asterisks** are used for the bullets in message's body.
 - **Punctuate** your commit message's body.
+- Add two empty lines followed by **Co-authors**, if found, at the end of your commit message.
 - Example:

 ```